 Yellowstone Center for Resources

 The Yellowstone Center for Resources (YCR) was created in March 1993 to centralize the park's science and resource management functions.
-Many of the YCR's resource managers hold advanced degrees that provide them with the knowledge and experience to fill a scientific research role while performing the majority of their work within the realm of resource management.
+The goals of the YCR are to:

 The geologists, physical scientists and special analysts in this group protect and monitor Yellowstone's unique geothermal features; monitor volcano and earthquake activity; manage the Geographical Information Systems (GIS) lab, and conduct research to understand the effects of climate change on Yellowstone's landscapes.

-These specialists research, monitor and protect archeological sites and historic structures, operate the park research library, archives and museum collections; and work toward productive relationships with members of a network of native American tribes that has shown traditional association with Yellowstone National Park.
+These specialists research, monitor and protect archeological sites and historic structures, operate the park research library, archives and museum collections, and work toward productive relationships with members of a network of Native American tribes that have shown traditional association with the park.

-A critical part of the planning process is identifying and understanding the compliance requirements associated with a particular project or activity.
-The branch provides technical assistance to Yellowstone National Park staff in meeting their compliance responsibilities.
+This branch provides technical assistance to park staff in meeting their compliance responsibilities in accordance with federal law and regulations.
 In addition, the branch manages the research permit process and produces publications that convey the efforts and findings of the park's scientific efforts.

 Did You Know?